marialyk77/Hotel_Bookings_Analysis/README.md

 I. The total number of transactions is 119.390, among which 66.45% were for City Hotel and 33.55% for the Resort Hotel.

-II.Transient customers make up the bold of the total transactions for both hotels.
-49.76% for City Hotel and 25.3% for the Resort Hotel.
+II.
+Transient customers make up the bulk of the total transactions for both hotels: 49.76% for City Hotel and 25.3% for the Resort Hotel.

 III:  Approximately 40.69% of transactions are coming from Portugal.